cwells/pdl-repl/README.md

 Interact with search API using ES mode for ElasticSearch queries.

 `mode enrich`
-Interact with the enrichment API.
+Interact with the enrichment API using query strings.

 `copy`
 Copies the last query result to the clipboard.